Subject to Inquiry

 Garen S. Marshall

 Photo of Garen S. Marshall Garen Marshall, a former federal prosecutor and United States Navy special forces combat veteran, is a member of the firm’s Government Investigations and White Collar Litigation Department.
 Garen’s practice leverages his years in the private sector and his tenure at the United States Attorney’s Office for the Eastern District of New York, where he served in the Office’s National Security and Cybercrime Unit and the Organized Crime and Gangs Unit.
-Garen specializes in financial fraud and corruption investigations across a range of industries, including banking, private equity, healthcare, financial technology, and cryptocurrency.
-With extensive experience prosecuting and investigating cases related to wire and securities fraud, honest services violations, money laundering, and racketeering, Garen brings a formidable skill set to the table.
+Garen focuses his practice on financial fraud and corruption investigations across a range of industries, including banking, private equity, healthcare, financial technology, and cryptocurrency, and advises clients on emerging enforcement, litigation, and compliance risks, including those arising from the use of artificial intelligence.
+He is a frequent author and speaker on AI governance and risk and is recognized as a thought leader on the evolving regulatory and enforcement landscape.

 Subscribe to all posts by Garen S. Marshall